zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 ![](file:///home/zmd/Documents/Drafts/Category_War/bleggspace.png)

 **Figure 2.**

+[TODO: highlight the significance of "with probability > p"—inside/outside the boundaries is a simplification that loses information if we're using a model where the classes generate overlapping observations in whatever subspace we're making observations in]

 If you were trying to _teach_ someone about the hidden Bayesian structure of language and cognition, but thought your audience was too stupid or lazy to understand the actual math, you might be tempted to skip the part about factorizing a joint distribution into a star-shaped Bayesian network and just talk about "drawing" "boundaries" in configuration space for human convenience, perhaps with a hokey metaphor about national borders.
 Then the audience might walk away with the idea that there's no reason not to replace the old _blegg_ concept and its boring compact boundary, with a new _blegg\*_ concept that has an exciting squiggly border.